Plainfield, Illinois: Geography

 Plainfield is located in northwestern Will County.
 The village limits extend west into the eastern part of Kendall County.
-Plainfield is bordered to the north by the city of Naperville, to the northeast by the village of Bolingbrook, to the east by the village of Romeoville, and to the south by the city of Joliet.
+Plainfield is bordered to the south by the city of Joliet, to the east by the village of Romeoville, to the northeast by the village of Bolingbrook, and to the north by the city of Naperville.
 Farmland in Kendall County is to the west.

 Interstate 55 runs along the eastern edge of the village, with access from two exits.
 I-55 leads northeast 34 mi to the center of Chicago and southwest 100 mi to Bloomington.
 U.S. Route 30 passes through the center of Plainfield, leading northwest 13 mi to Montgomery and southeast 9 mi to Joliet.
 Illinois Route 126 crosses US-30 in the center of Plainfield, leading northeast 2.5 mi to I-55 and west 14 mi to Yorkville.
 Illinois Route 59 runs through the center of Plainfield with US-30 but leads north 9 mi to the west side of Naperville and south 6 mi to Shorewood.

 According to the 2021 census gazetteer files, Plainfield has a total area of 25.75 sqmi, of which 24.71 sqmi (or 95.98%) is land and 1.03 sqmi (or 4.02%) is water.
 The DuPage River flows through the village center, running south towards the Des Plaines River in the Illinois River watershed.

 Like its namesake, Plainfield's topography is generally flat.
 Thousands of years ago, land in greater Plainfield used to be part of the bed of proglacial Lake Wauponsee.
 However, the lake did not hold up long, and eventually drained into the Illinois River valley.
 The lake left behind a very flat landscape.
 Much of downtown Plainfield has an elevation of around 600–625 ft above sea level, with some areas in the western and northwestern portions of the village's outskirts exceeding 700 ft.
 This rise in elevation was created by terminal moraines that were formed during the Wisconsin Episode of the last ice age's last glacial period that has been recorded.